olliezhu/sanctum/README.md

-# twitter-x-feed-blocker
+# twitter-quiet

-Install the extension from [here](https://chromewebstore.google.com/detail/twitter-x-feed-blocker/iofjnhbihgjfhdldcnlmjbfmighljfob/), or download the `./extension.zip` and `Load it as an unpacked extension` in your chromium browser.
+Forked from [twitter-x-feed-blocker](https://github.com/akhileshthite/twitter-x-feed-blocker).
+Install the original extension [here](https://chromewebstore.google.com/detail/twitter-x-feed-blocker/iofjnhbihgjfhdldcnlmjbfmighljfob/).

+To run twitter-quiet, download this repository and select it when you `Load unpacked` in [your chromium browser](chrome://extensions/).